-At Emmaus Leeds we provide the opportunity for homeless and other socially disadvantaged people to regain control of their lives by living and working alongside others in a supportive communal environment.
+At Emmaus Leeds, we provide the opportunity for people who are homeless and other socially disadvantaged people to regain control of their lives by living and working alongside others in a supportive communal environment.

 Emmaus is a two-way arrangement as we will not be giving you charity.
 We are asking for you to come and be part of our community until you feel you are ready to move on.
 This means sharing responsibilities for helping others and in turn helping yourself.